 whether probationers experience stigmatization from within (secondary deviance) or from

-primary deviance.
-Probationers were also asked about their perceptions of themselves to
+Probationers were also asked about their perceptions of themselves to establish primary

-and the community in general.
-This primary stigmatization was counterbalanced by the
+deviance.
+This primary stigmatization was counterbalanced by the probationers

 MELVIN C. RAY, WILLIAM R. DOWNS